sim0n00ps/OF-DL/docs/docs/config/configuration.md

 Description: The level of logging that will be saved to the log files in the `logs` folder.
 When requesting help with an issue, it is recommended to set this to `"Verbose"` and provide the log file.

-## IgnoreOwnMessages

-Type: `boolean`

-Default: `false`

-Allowed values: `true`, `false`

-Description: By default (or when set to `false`), messages that were sent by yourself will be added to the metadata DB and any media which has been sent by yourself will be downloaded.
-If set to `true`, the program will not add messages sent by yourself to the metadata DB and will not download any media which has been sent by yourself.